 and conditions for revocation and other relevant affairs shall be jointly stipulated by VAC and the Ministry of Economic Affairs.

 VAC shall establish skill-learning institutes to accommodate, with partial charge, those veterans who are physically weak and have no eligibility for employment Assistance, medical care, home-care or educational Assistance, but are capable of doing light work.

 The helpless survivors of deceased veterans shall have the privilege to be entitled to aids rendered by local governments.

 Local governments shall provide appropriate relief for those veterans who suffer from irresistible disasters or accidents.

 Chapter VII.
 Guidance and Supervision

-Article 32 The following veterans shall be suspended from the privileges and benefits prescribed in this Act:
+The veterans with one of the following conditions shall be suspended from the privileges and benefits prescribed in this Act:

-Implementation Regulations for this act shall be prepared by VAC and organizations concerned, and submitted to the Executive Yuan for approval.
+Unless otherwise stipulated, Implementation Regulations prescribed in this Act shall be stipulated by VAC and concerned agencies and submitted to the Executive Yuan for ratification.

-Article 34 This Act shall come into force as of the date of promulgation.
+This Act shall be implemented since the date of its promulgation.